MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/mde-investigation.md

 5. You can drill down into each device that's listed, and use the tabs to view the investigation data.
 Find correlations between the devices, the users, IP addresses, and apps that were involved in incidents:

     - **Overview**
         - **Device risk level**: Shows how risky the device's profile is relative to other devices in your organization, as indicated by the severity (high, medium, low, informational).
-Cloud App Security uses device profiles from Defender for Endpoint for each device based on advanced analytics.
+Defender for Cloud Apps uses device profiles from Defender for Endpoint for each device based on advanced analytics.
 Activity that is anomalous to a device's baseline is evaluated and determines the device's risk level.
 Use the device risk level to determine which devices to investigate first.
         - **Transactions**: Information about the number of transactions that took place on the device over the selected period of time.
         - **Total traffic**: Information about the total amount of traffic (in MB) over the selected period of time.
         - Uploads: Information about the total amount of traffic (in MB) uploaded by the device over the selected period of time.